Project Enrich

 04

 Functioning at a marginal level with many needs calling for urgent attention.
+The red alert level.
+Trying to understand and bring out a better way to holistically support these families is critical.

 The red alert level.
 Trying to understand and bring out a better way to holistically support these families.
 Every parent needs a different level of support throughout the lifespan of the child with Special Needs.